studyportals/Vue-Config/README.md

 npm install @studyportals/vue-config@^1.2.1
 ```

+Under the [purpose](#purpose) section, the benefit was mentioned of not having to
+load in the same dependencies multiple times.
+So, webpack needs to take care of
+excluding vue-config-related packages when building your project.
+If you are using
+vue-config for a microservice that is deployed using the [webpack-helper package](https://github.com/studyportals/webpack-helper),
+no extra webpack configuration is needed for this to be taken care of.
+Otherwise,
-Add the following plugin to your webpack configuration (for example in webpack.base.conf.js):
+you'll need to add the following plugin to your webpack configuration (for example
+in webpack.base.conf.js):

 ``` javascript
 plugins: [